The Handmaiden: Locations

 The film was shot in both Japan and Korea.
 Kouzuki's mansion with combined elements of Japanese and British architecture was filmed in Kuwana in Mie prefecture in Japan, using the exterior of the Moroto Seiroku Mansion and CGI to augment exterior details.
 Known as Rokkaen (六華苑), it was designed by British architect Josiah Conder and built in 1913.
 The interior of the library and the staircase leading to Hideko's bedroom were built as interior sets.

 The cherry tree from which Hideko's aunt is found hanged was in the gardens of the hospital on the island Sorokdo in Jeolla, South Korea.

 Release

 In February 2016, CJ Entertainment announced that The Handmaiden was pre-sold to 116 countries, including to Amazon Studios for the US.
 The film premiered in competition at the 2016 Cannes Film Festival, where it received a standing ovation, and Ryu Seong-hee won the Vulcan Award of the Technical Artist for her art direction work on the film.
 The film was also screened in the Special Presentations section of the 2016 Toronto International Film Festival, where The Playlist named it as one of the 15 best films of the festival.
 In South Korea, the film was released on 1 June 2016 and sold more than 4 million tickets.

 In the United States, the distribution of the film was handled by Amazon Studios and Magnolia Pictures.
 The film opened in limited release across five cinemas in New York City and Los Angeles, and played in 140 additional cinemas in the following weeks.
 Eventually, the film grossed more than in the United States theatrically; the film outgrossed Stoker and became the highest-grossing Park Chan-wook-directed film in the United States.
 It was released on DVD in the US on 24 January 2017 and Blu-ray on 28 March 2017.

 In the United Kingdom, the distribution of the film was handled by Amazon Studios and Curzon Artificial Eye.
 The film grossed more than in the United Kingdom theatrically, and became the highest-grossing foreign-language film in the UK in 2017.

 The original theatrical cut of the film runs 144 minutes.
 An extended cut, running 168 minutes, was later given a limited theatrical release in the UK and has also been released on home video in some international markets.

+In 2026, the film was selected by Chinese actress Fan Bingbing for screening in the section 'Carte Blanche' at the 31st Busan International Film Festival, stating, "The women captured by Director Park Chan-wook's camera are dangerous yet free," adding, "That clarity, boldness, and vitality drew me deeply in.".